PUP (band): Early days as a band (2011–2013)

 Shortly after the release of their debut EP, the band began performing live together.
 They played their first show ever at the Bovine Sex Club in January 2011.
 According to Babcock, the EP was gaining traction online, and they began receiving increasingly better show offers.
 By the beginning of 2012, they had begun touring with Hollerado and were signed to Hollerado's label, Royal Mountain Records.
 On February 15, 2012, they released the two-track Oceans 7" with Royal Mountain.

 In 2012, Topanga began contemplating making their first full-length album, and wanted to find a producer who could help them capture their heavy performance style in a studio recording.
 Inspired by The Bronx's 2008 self-titled album, they were interested in working with its producer, Dave Schiffman, an industry veteran who had worked with artists such as Rage Against the Machine, Weezer, and Anti-Flag.
-They sent him a demo and, to their elatement, he liked it and soon flew to Toronto to begin working on their album.
+They sent him a demo and, to their elation, he liked it and soon flew to Toronto to begin working on their album.
 The album was recorded in Montréal, in a studio that belongs to professional former F1 driver Jacques Villeneuve.